leichaoL/typst-table-paste/README.md

 - **Conflicts with other paste extensions**: Prefer `Ctrl+Shift+V`, or remap the shortcut to avoid collisions.
 - **R² or variables not in math mode**: Enable `typstTablePaste.autoMathMode` and ensure the term is not in `mathModeExclusions`.
 - **Change output folder**: Set `typstTablePaste.tableFolder` to a custom path.
+- **Cannot import RTF files directly**: RTF files can only be processed from clipboard (copy from Word/Excel).
+Use "Convert from File" only for CSV files.

 ## 🔒 Privacy